PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 At the recommended dose, PADCEV had no large QTc prolongation (>20 msec).

-The pharmacokinetics of the ADC and unconjugated MMAE were consistent when assessed following PADCEV administration as a single agent and in combination with pembrolizumab after 1 treatment cycle.
+The pharmacokinetics of the ADC and unconjugated MMAE were consistent when assessed following PADCEV administration as a single agent and in combination with intravenous pembrolizumab after 1 treatment cycle.

-The exposure parameters of the ADC and unconjugated MMAE (the cytotoxic component of enfortumab vedotin-ejfv) are summarized in Table 13 below.
+The exposure parameters of the ADC and unconjugated MMAE (the cytotoxic component of enfortumab vedotin-ejfv) are summarized in Table 17 below.
 Peak ADC concentrations were observed near the end of intravenous infusion while peak unconjugated MMAE concentrations were observed approximately 2 days after PADCEV dosing.
 Minimal accumulation of the ADC and unconjugated MMAE was observed following repeat administration of PADCEV in patients.
-Steady-state concentrations of the ADC were reached after 1 treatment cycle for the ADC as a single agent and in combination with pembrolizumab.
+Steady-state concentrations of the ADC were reached after 1 treatment cycle for the ADC as a single agent and in combination with intravenous pembrolizumab.

-Cmax = maximum concentration, AUC0-28d = area under the concentration-time curve from time zero to 28 days, Ctrough,0-28d = pre-dose concentration on day 28 | ||
+| Cmax = maximum concentration, AUC0-28d = area under the concentration-time curve from time zero to 28 days, Ctrough,0-28d = pre-dose concentration on day 28. | ||

 ADC Mean (± SD) |